apache/cordova-docs/www/docs/en/1.7.0/cordova/contacts/parameters/contactFields.md

 contactFields
 =============

-Required parameter of the `<a href="../contacts.find.html">contacts.find</a>` method.
-Use this parameter to specify which fields should be included in the `<a href="../Contact/contact.html">Contact</a>` objects resulting from a find operation.
+Required parameter of the `contacts.find` method.
+Use this parameter to specify which fields should be included in the `Contact` objects resulting from a find operation.

     ["name", "phoneNumbers", "emails"]